chinesetones/site/docs/_posts/2023-03-27-hsk1-words-with-confusing-tones.markdown

 ---
 layout: post
-title:  "HSK1 words with confusing tones — Pay attention to these similar-sounding words!"
+title:  "HSK 1 words with confusing tones — Pay attention to these similar-sounding words!"
 date:   2023-03-29 15:39:52 +0800
 ---